WenJie1997/DailyPlan/README.md

-# DailyPlan_2018
+# DailyPlan
 ***
-This is my daily plan in 2018.
+This is my daily plan.